DoSomethingArchive/gambit-content/documentation/endpoints/broadcasts.md

 -----|------|------------
 `id` | String | The Contentful entry id
-`name` | String | Internal name used to reference the broadcast `message` | Object | Broadcast message content.
-See the Gambit Conversations messages endpoint for details.
+`name` | String | Internal name used to reference the broadcast `message` | Object | Contains the [outbound message content](https://github.com/DoSomething/gambit-conversations/blob/master/documentation/endpoints/messages.md) to send to user
+`message.text` | String |
+`message.attachments` | Array |
+`message.template` | String |
-`topic` | String | If set, updates the conversation topic to this string.
+`topic` | String | If set, updates the conversation topic to this string.*
-`campaignId` | Number | If set, updates the conversation topic to the given campaign's topic.
+`campaignId` | Number | If set, updates the conversation topic to the given campaign's topic.*

+* Note: These fields will likely be deprecated by a `topicId` per https://www.pivotaltracker.com/story/show/157369418

 ## Retrieve broadcasts